 OAuth 2.0 authorization servers are configured to mediate access based on a set of rules configured to enforce institutional policy, which may include requesting end-user authorization.
 This profile does not dictate the institutional policies that are implemented in the authorization server.

 The profile defines a method through which an app requests authorization to access a FHIR resource, and then uses that authorization to retrieve the resource.
 Synchronization of patient context is not addressed; for use cases that require context synchronization (e.g., learning about when the in-context patient changes within an EHR session) see FHIRcast.
 In other words, if the patient chart is changed during the session, the application will not inherently be updated.

-Other security mechanisms, such as those mandated by HIPAA in the US (end-user authentication, session time-out, security auditing, and accounting of disclosures) are outside the scope of this profile.
+Security mechanisms, such as those mandated by HIPAA in the US (end-user authentication, session time-out, security auditing, and accounting of disclosures) are outside the scope of this profile.

 This profile provides a mechanism to delegate an entity’s permissions (e.g., a user’s permissions) to a 3rd-party app.
 The profile includes mechanisms to delegate a limited subset of an entity’s permissions (e.g., only sharing access to certain data types).
 However, this profile does not model the permissions that the entity has in the first place (e.g., it provides no mechanism to specify that a given entity should or should not be able to access specific records in an EHR).
 Hence, this profile is designed to work on top of an EHR’s existing user and permissions management system, enabling a standardized mechanism for delegation.